Risk Factors Dashboard

 Table of Contents

-Our employee resource groups (“ERGs”) are voluntary, associate-led groups usually formed by people with a common affinity such as gender, race, national origin, sexual orientation, military status or other attributes.
-Our Employee Resource Groups (“ERGs”) are voluntary, associate-led groups usually formed by people with a common affinity such as gender, race, national origin, sexual orientation, military status or other attributes.
+Our employee resource groups (“ERGs”) are voluntary, associate-led groups typically formed by people with a common affinity such as gender, race, national origin, sexual orientation, military status or other attributes.
 Each ERG establishes a mission to positively impact the business by cultivating relationships through networking and developing talent through experiences, programs and mentoring.
+Our ERGs drive continuous improvement of our inclusive work environment and are open to all associates.
 Our ERGs drive continuous improvement of our inclusive work environment and are open to all associates, regardless of the business department, location or management level.
-Our ERGs consist of the Scotts Women’s Network, the Scotts Black Employees Network, the Scotts Veterans Network, the Scotts Young Professionals, Scotts GroPride and Scotts Associates for a Greener Earth.
+Our ERGs consist of the Scotts Associate Board, Scotts Associates For A Greener Earth, the Scotts Black Employees Network, the Scotts Christian Fellowship, Scotts Gro-Masters, Scotts GroPride, the Scotts Veterans Network, the Scotts Women’s Network and the Scotts Young Professionals.

 Professional Development

-We view development and retention of our associates as valuable components of our business operations and creating a culture of leadership throughout our Company.
-We offer both online micro-learning and virtual learning content that accelerates the development of practical skills and competencies.
-Content is selected by associates and updated frequently to align to the development needs of our associates and address trending topics.
+We view development and retention of our associates as valuable components of our business operations and critical to creating a culture of leadership throughout our Company.
 Our associates have the opportunity to learn new skills through exposure and involvement in business challenges.
-All associates have the opportunity to learn new skills through exposure and involvement in business challenges.
 Our managers support associates as development happens on the job through cross-functional team assignments, expanded roles and rotational assignments.
-We provide a variety of learning tools and experiences to our associates to help them embrace a growth mindset that leads to higher levels of achievement and personal satisfaction.
-We provide a variety of best-in-class learning tools and experiences to our associates to help them embrace a growth mindset that leads to higher levels of achievement and personal satisfaction.
 Our ongoing development processes are designed to grow knowledge, improve skills and capabilities, and achieve competence in specific behaviors to meet performance expectations and prepare for potential future roles within our Company.
+In fiscal 2024, we developed and implemented a leadership development framework for our people leaders, delivering on two key areas — leader accountabilities at the Company and critical skill training for our front line leaders.

 Compensation and Benefits